How To Automatically Update Running Docker Containers

 Recommended Read: Portainer – An Easiest Way To Manage Docker

 Watchtower is smart enough when it comes to monitoring multiple linked containers.
 Let us say you’re running two containers named “Nginx” and “wordpress” container which is linked to “Nginx” container.
 If Watchtower finds an update for “Nginx” container, it will first shutdown the linked container i.e “wordpress”, and then stop the Nginx container.
 Then, it will restart both containers in correct order, so that the application comes back up correctly.
 In our case, the Nginx container will be started first, followed by wordpress container to ensure that the link continued to work.
-For more details, refer the Watchtower GitHub page link which is given at the end of this guide.
+For more details, refer the Watchtower GitHub page link provided at the end of this guide.

 And, that’s all.
-If you find our guides useful, please share them on your social. professional networks and support OSTechNix.
+If you find our guides useful, please share them on your social, professional networks and support OSTechNix.
 More good stuffs to come.
 Stay tuned!

 Thanks for stopping by!